Who we are

 Journeys Coordinator - Mexico City

-I have been living and working in Mexico for 30 years now.
+I have been living and working in Mexico for over 30 years now.
 Although I am not from here, Mexico has become my home and my roots, my beloved everyday reality.

 My profession?
 I guess I’m a bridge, formed by a lifetime of living in two or more cultures, becoming a part of both sides without losing contact with either.
 It started at birth, as I was born in the US to Iranian parents.
 When I moved to Iran at age 4, I did not speak Farsi!
 But I learned.
 As a girl in an international, mixed-sex school (very uncommon in Iran), and with an English education, I was Iranian and yet also foreign.
 When the Iranian Islamic Revolution happened in 1978, my parents sent me to the US.
 I found myself first in a large public high school in South Carolina and later, alone in a huge American university.
 In these places, I was an American (citizen) and yet also foreign.